precice/precice.github.io/content/docs/running/running-output-files.md

 ## Acceleration information

-Advanced information on the numerical performance of the Quasi-Newton coupling (if used and enabled).
+The ``precice-accelerationInfo.log` files contain advanced information on the numerical performance of the Quasi-Newton coupling (if used and the logging is enabled in the source code).
 Please note that this file is mainly meant for debugging.
 Nearly all information here can also be inspected through the iterations file above.

 An example file (unrelated to the rest of the examples):